Kalka–Shimla Railway

 The Kalka–Shimla Railway is a narrow-gauge railway in North India which traverses a mostly mountainous route from Kalka to Shimla.
-It is known for dramatic views of the hills and surrounding villages.
+It is known for its scenic views of the surrounding hills and villages.
 The railway was built under the direction of Herbert Septimus Harington between 1898 and 1903 to connect Shimla, the summer capital of India during the British Raj, with the rest of the Indian rail system.

 Its early locomotives were manufactured by Sharp, Stewart and Company.
 Larger locomotives were introduced, which were manufactured by the Hunslet Engine Company.
 Diesel and diesel-hydraulic locomotives began operation in 1955 and 1970, respectively.

 On 8 July 2008, UNESCO added the Kalka–Shimla Railway to the mountain railways of India World Heritage Site.

 History

 Shimla (then spelt Simla), which was settled by the British shortly after the first Anglo-Gurkha war, is located at 7116 ft in the foothills of the Himalayas.

 The idea of connecting Shimla by rail was first raised by a correspondent to the Delhi gazette in November 1847.

 Shimla became the summer capital of British India in 1864, and was the headquarters of the Indian army.
 This meant that twice a year it was necessary to transfer the entire government between Calcutta and Shimla by horse and ox drawn carts.

 In 1891 the broad gauge Delhi–Kalka line opened, which made the construction of a branch line up to Shimla feasible.

 The earliest survey was made in 1884, followed by another survey in 1885.
 Based on these two surveys, a project report was submitted in 1887 to the government of British India.
-Fresh surveys were made in 1892 and 1893, which led to four alternative schemes being suggested - two adhesion lines, 67.25 mi (108.23 km) and 69.75 mi (112.25 km) long, and two rack lines.
+Fresh surveys were made in 1892 and 1893, which led to four alternative schemes being suggested — two adhesion lines, 67.25 and 69.75 mi long, and two rack lines.
 Fresh surveys were again made in 1895 from Kalka to Solan to determine whether a 1 in 12 rack or a 1 in 25 adhesion line should be chosen.
 After much debate, an adhesion line was chosen in preference to a rack system.

 Construction of the Kalka–Shimla Railway on narrow-gauge tracks was begun by the privately funded Delhi-Ambala-Kalka Railway Company following the signing of a contract between the secretary of state and the company on 29 June 1898.
 The contract specified that the line would be built without any financial aid or guarantee from the government.
 The government however provided the land free of charge to the company.
 The estimated cost of 8,678,500 rupees doubled by the time the line was opened.
 The Chief Engineer of the project was Herbert Septimus Harington and the Chief Contractor was Sujan Singh Hadaliwale.

 The 95.68 km line opened for traffic on 9 November 1903 and was dedicated by Viceroy Lord Curzon.